Esri/terraformer/docs/wkt-parser.html.md

 ### Using in Node.js

-Just install the package from NPM with `$ npm install terraformer-arcgis-parser`.
+Just install the package from NPM with `$ npm install terraformer-wkt-parser`.
 Then include it in your application.

 ```js
 var WKT = require('terraformer-wkt-parser');